 What impact has Move had in school?

 Follow this link to read the report from our Quality Mark, awarded in March 2019.
-This was awarded in our old building and we are now very lucky to have even more opportunities to develop our student’s functional mobility in our new building
+This was awarded in our old building and we are now very lucky to have even more opportunities to develop our student’s functional mobility the building we have been in since 2019.
+We now incorporate MOVE into our Aquatic Therapy Plans, Rebound Therapy Plans, Soft Play, Experience Room and outdoor learning spaces.
+MOVE is part of everything we do in school and isn’t a stand alone physiotherapy session.

 Watch Charlie’s amazing Move journey with us…